 The Government has published a guide for young people to explain what abuse is and how to keep children safe.

-There is a group of people who meet regularly to look at what things can be done in Hillingdon to safeguard children and young people, this is called the Local Safeguarding Children’s Board (LSCB).
+There is a group of people who meet regularly to look at what things can be done in Hillingdon to safeguard children and young people, this is called the Safeguarding Children Partnership Board (SCPB).
 The people on the Board have different jobs including: police, doctors, social workers, and teachers, we call these our partners and it is our job to work together to protect and safeguard children.

 The Government has published the guide below for young people to explain how adults and professionals are expected to work together to safeguard children.

-The job of Local Safeguarding Children Board (LSCB) is to work hard to make sure that Hillingdon is a safe place for children and young people to grow up.
-The LSCB helps partners ensure that what they do to safeguard children and young people works.
+The job of Safeguarding Children Partnership (SCP) is to work hard to make sure that Hillingdon is a safe place for children and young people to grow up.
+The SCP helps partners ensure that what they do to safeguard children and young people works.
 What they do is regularly checked, and if needed changed, to make sure the needs of Hillingdon’s children and young people are met in the best possible way.